Guide to Sunscreens

 Reviewed by Dr. Kate Shuster, board-certified dermatologist at Galen Dermatology

 You need to protect yourself from the sun 365 days a year—even on cloudy days!
-Choosing the right sunscreen can help you protect your skin, reduce the risk of skin cancer, and prevent early skin aging caused by the sun.
-Here is our guide to selecting the right sunscreen!
+The sun’s harmful UV rays can penetrate through clouds, making it crucial to safeguard your skin every day.
+Consistent use of sunscreen is one of the most effective ways to protect your skin, reducing the risk of skin cancer, and preventing early skin aging caused by sun exposure.

 Selecting Sunscreen

-1. Broad Spectrum – Sunscreens with this label mean that they protect the skin from UVA and UVB rays both of which can cause skin cancer.
+1. Broad Spectrum – Sunscreens with this label protect the skin from UVA and UVB rays, both of which can cause skin cancer.

-2. SPF – Make sure your sunscreen has an SPF, or Sun Protection Factor, of 30+ which filters out about 97%.
-Higher SPF does give more protection, but the higher you go, the difference of protection becomes smaller.
+2. SPF – Make sure your sunscreen has an SPF, or Sun Protection Factor, of 30+ which filters out about 97% of UV rays.
+Higher SPF does give more protection, but the higher you go, the difference in protection becomes smaller.
 No sunscreen protects you completely.

 3. Water Resistant – Remember, water-resistant does not equal waterproof.
-Therefore, you must re-apply at least 2 hours and more often if you are swimming or sweating.
+Therefore, you must re-apply at least every 2 hours or more often if you are swimming or sweating.

 4. Physical v.
-Chemical – There are pros and cons of both physical and chemical sunscreens so it is important to know the difference so you can decide what is best for you and your family.
+Chemical – There are pros and cons of both physical and chemical sunscreens.
+It is important to know the difference so you can decide what is best for you and your family.

-• Physical sunscreen sits on your skin like a shield deflecting the sun’s rays and is also called sun block.
+• Physical sunscreens, also called sunblocks, sit on your skin like a shield deflecting the sun’s rays.
 They use mineral-based ingredients such as zinc oxide and titanium dioxide to block UV rays.
-They do come off easily so more frequent application is required.
-If you have sensitive skin, opt for the physical sunscreen, which is safe for use on babies, during pregnancy, and if you are prone to heat-activated skin conditions like rosacea.
+They do come off easily, so more frequent application is required.
+If you have sensitive skin, opt for physical sunscreen which is safe for use on babies, during pregnancy, and if you are prone to heat-activated skin conditions like rosacea.

 • Chemical sunscreen, on the other hand, is more like a sponge and absorbs the sun’s rays to change them into heat which is then released from the skin.
 Chemical sunscreen is thinner and therefore easier to rub into your skin.
 However, it is more likely to irritate skin, clog pores, and increase breakouts on acne-prone skin.